Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Introduction

 \subsection{Related work}

-Sparse user activity in MTC as well as sparse channel esimation has been meanwhile studied in many works, see \cite{Wunder2015_ACCESS}.
-Both sparsity features can be separately exploited with standard compressed sensing algorithms, e.g., $\ell_1$-norm optimisation \cite{BajwaEtAl:2010, ZhuGiannakis:2011}.
-However, the combined sparsity structure arising from sparse CIRs in a scheme with sporadic traffic has been investigated recently by Ref.~\cite{SchepkerEtAl:2013} (and follow up work) where a hierarchical version of the Orthogonal Matching Pursuit (OMP) algorithm was formulated in the same context but without providing a proof of convergence.
+Sparse user activity in MTC as well as sparse channel estimation has meanwhile been studied in many works, see Ref.~\cite{Wunder2015_ACCESS}.
+Both sparsity features can be separately exploited with standard compressed sensing algorithms, e.g., $\ell_1$-norm optimization \cite{BajwaEtAl:2010, ZhuGiannakis:2011}.
+The combined sparsity structure arising from sparse CIRs in a scheme with sporadic traffic has been investigated recently by Ref.~\cite{SchepkerEtAl:2013} (and follow up work) where a hierarchical version of the Orthogonal Matching Pursuit (OMP) algorithm was formulated in the same context but without providing a proof of convergence.

-This work follows the outline of model based compressed sensing \cite{BarCevDua10} and makes use of generalised RIP constants for unions of finite-dimensional linear subspaces as proposed in ref.~\cite{BluDav09}.
+This work follows the outline of model based compressed sensing \cite{BarCevDua10} and makes use of generalized RIP constants for unions of finite-dimensional linear subspaces as proposed in Ref.~\cite{BluDav09}.
 The structure of hierarchically sparse signals can be seen as a combination of level sparsity \cite{AdcockEtal:2013,LiAdcock:2016} and block sparsity \cite{EldarMishali:2009a,EldarMishali:2009b}.
-In the latter body of work it has been pointed out that block-sparse signals can be recovered by minimising the mixed norm $\| \cdot \|_{\ell_2/\ell_1}$ which amounts to the sum of the $\ell_2$-norms of the blocks.
+In the latter body of work it has been pointed out that block-sparse signals can be recovered by minimizing the mixed norm $\| \cdot \|_{\ell_2/\ell_1}$ which amounts to the sum of the $\ell_2$-norms of the blocks.
 Also, corresponding block thresholding algorithm have been proposed, such as Group Orthorgonal Matching Pursuit \cite{MajumdarWard:2009}.

-The notion of hierarchical sparsity and the special case of block sparse vectors with sparse blocks has been introduced in refs.\ \cite{SprechmannEtAl:2010,FriedmanEtAl:2010, SprechmannEtAl:2011, SimonEtAl:2013}.
-Herein a linear combination of the $\ell_1$-norm and the mixed $\ell_2/\ell_1$-norm is employed as a regulariser for $(s,\sigma)$-sparse signals.
-The resulting convex optimisation problem reads as
+The notion of hierarchical sparsity and the special case of block sparse vectors with sparse blocks has been introduced in Refs.\ \cite{SprechmannEtAl:2010,FriedmanEtAl:2010, SprechmannEtAl:2011, SimonEtAl:2013}.
+Herein a linear combination of the $\ell_1$-norm and the mixed $\ell_2/\ell_1$-norm is employed as a regularizer for $(s,\sigma)$-sparse signals.
+The resulting convex optimization problem reads as